bodo-run/bodo/README.md

-# BODO
+# `bodo`

 A task runner with intuitive organization and powerful features.

-> The name "BODO" comes from Farsi, meaning "run," and it's fast to type on a QWERTY keyboard.
+> The name "bodo" comes from Farsi, meaning "run," and it's fast to type on a QWERTY keyboard.

 ## Who is this for?

 - Bodo is made for large repos with a lot of scripts
 - You have a huge `Makefile`/`package.json`/other script runner and you want to organize it
+- You have lots of scripts in various languages
 - You want each team to own their own scripts and enforce standards
 - You want to enforce `CODEOWNERS` for scripts